 Instead of attempting to create the ultimate fist-bump masterpiece, I focused on learning one new skill with each project.
 One day it was shortcut keys; on another, it was how to layer synths effectively.
 As I worked consistently, these new skills sank in, compounded, and became second nature.
 I reached Nirvana when I never again had to poke around to find the hotkey for ‘Capture As Recording.’

 This strategy goes hand in hand with allowing yourself to suck.
-Giving yourself (and your music) permission to fail lets you have the freedom to experiment, and the more you explore, the quicker you’ll develop your unique sound.
+Giving yourself (and your music) permission to fail lets you have the freedom to experiment, and the more you explore, the quicker you’ll develop your own style and unique sound.
+It doesn't always have to sound great.
+Hell, it doesn't even have to sound good, just so long as you keep playing and growing

 The main thing here is consistency.
-Show up to produce music every day, and you are guaranteed to get better at it.
+Show up in your studio to be creative and produce music every day, and you are guaranteed to get better at it.
 And if you’re not sure where to start, try…

 Standing On The Shoulders Of Giants